 A domain name is the unique name of a website.

-A domain is required so that visitors can access your website after entering the name of your website in a web browser.
+A domain is required so that visitors can access your website after entering its name in a web browser.

-The domain is not very complicated – you can buy it together with WPX hosting.
+The domain is not complicated – you can buy it with WPX hosting.

-Just enter your domain name in the WPX domain search and if you find a free name and register it.
+Just enter your domain name in the WPX domain search, and if you find a free name, register it.

 3. WordPress Content Management System (CMS)